 Quickly, I discovered that this dome is really a weather guard and doesn’t do much for keeping out squirrels.
 I don’t regret the purchase however.
 While the seed will get wet if there is a lot of blowing rain or snow, the dome does keep it mostly dry in lighter precipitation.
 Often only the seed at the corners gets wet.
 So for a while I only filled this with safflower, something the local squirrels only eat if they are really hungry and there is no other choice.

 I was playing around with this before I started using the flat metal Erva squirrel baffles that have worked so beautifully for me with other feeders, so I haven’t tried it with this feeder.
 I suspect that the platform on this feeder is probably too wide to be protected by the diameter of those baffles.

-What I did eventually purchase instead was a pole and a barrel squirrel baffle where I could hang the feeder.
-This keeps squirrels out as described in another post.
+What I did eventually purchase instead was an Erva pole and barrel squirrel baffle where I could hang the feeder.
+This keeps squirrels out as described in another post on Squirrels, Poles and Baffles.
 The beauty of poles is that you can place them thirty feet or more from a window for bird safety.
 As long as the pole has the right baffle and is positioned beyond squirrel jumping distance (eight to ten feet), you should be able to keep squirrels off it.
 It won’t keep a Cooper’s or Sharp-Shined Hawk from grabbing a bird snack in a fly-by however.

 Now that I have this feeder in the right location, it is great.
 I’ve got it filled with sunflower hearts, a popular seed with many birds (but without shell mess you get with black oil sunflower seed.)